chatwoot/docs/docs/product/channels/live-chat/integrations/nextjs.md

 export default ChatwootWidget
 ```

-2. Import the component in your pages / layout component as shown below.
+2. Import the component in your pages or layout component as shown below.

 ```js
 import React, { Fragment } from 'react'